carlos-alves-one/Java-Wordle-Quest/README.md

 - Goldsmiths University of London for the educational opportunity.
 - The original Wordle game for inspiration.
-- [Your Name], for development and contributions.
+- Carlos Alves, for development and contributions.